GryNagel/MixedRealityDevelopment/1-Getting-started/TASK1.md

 ![Unity layout](Screenshots/unity_overview_default.png)
 Note the panel names.
 They will be used throughout the tasks.

+## Import the Mixed reality toolkit
 Go to **Assets -> Import package -> Custom package** in the toolbar.
-Import the Microsoft.MixedReality.Tookit.Unity.Foundation-v2.0.0-Beta2.unitypackage downloaded from https://github.com/Microsoft/MixedRealityToolkit-Unity/releases/tag/v2.0.0-RC1.
+Import the Microsoft.MixedReality.Toolkit.Unity.Foundation-v2.0.0-RC1.unitypackage downloaded from https://github.com/Microsoft/MixedRealityToolkit-Unity/releases/tag/v2.0.0-RC1.

 Make sure all assets are checked and click **Import**.

 Click **Apply** when you are prompted.

-When the assets are done loading go to **File -> Build settings**, double click on Universal Windows Platform and click on Switch platform.
+## Setup the project with Mixed Reality defaults
 The Mixed Reality Toolkit assets will give you a new option in the toolbar.
-Go to **Mixed Reality Toolkit -> Configure**.
+Go to **Mixed Reality Toolkit -> Add to scene and configure...**.

 New entities will appear in your Hierarchy view: